cespirit/rwbyquest-motion/README.md

 ================
 Just playing around with images, animations, and flexbox.
 Putting motion to the images of an online quest game called RWBYQuest, which is inspired by RWBY, a show produced by Roosterteeth.

-Learn more about RWBYquest here: http://therwbyquest.tumblr.com/faq
+Learn more about RWBYQuest here: http://therwbyquest.tumblr.com/faq

 Roosterteeth Site: